lyraproj/dgo/README.md

 ## Type Constraints

 ### Dgo types versus Go's native types
-Go is a typed language but the types are not very descriptive.
-It is for instance not possible to declare a type that corresponds only to a specific range of integers, a string that must confirm to a specific pattern.
+Go is a typed language, but the types are not very descriptive.
+It is for instance not possible to declare a type that corresponds only to a specific range of integers, or a string that must confirm to a specific pattern.
 All such constraints must be expressed as code wherever a value of the type is assigned.
 In dgo a type describing a range of integers can be declared as `0..15` and a pattern constrained string can be declared as `/^[a-z]+$/`.